openbmc/docs/CONTRIBUTING.md

   `git remote add gerrit ssh://openbmc.gerrit/openbmc/openbmc_repo`

+Alternatively, you can encode all the data in the URL:

+  `git remote add gerrit ssh://your_github_id@gerrit.openbmc-project.xyz:29418/openbmc/openbmc_repo`

+Then add the default branch for pushes to this remote:

+  `git config remote.gerrit.push HEAD:refs/for/master`

 Gerrit uses [Change-Ids](https://gerrit-review.googlesource.com/Documentation/user-changeid.html) to identify commits that belong to the same review.
 Configure your git repository to automatically add a Change-Id to your commit messages.
 The steps are: